JuliaHCI/ADI.jl/docs/src/gettingstarted.md

 ## Comparison to VIP

-ADI.jl took a lot of ideas from *VIP* and expanded them using the power of Julia.
+ADI.jl took a lot of ideas from VIP and expanded them using the power of Julia.
 To begin with, Julia typically has smaller and more self-contained packages, so most of the basic image-processing that is used here is actually written in the [HCIToolbox.jl](https://github.com/JuliaHCI/HCIToolbox.jl) package.
 In the future, I have plans to incorporate forward-modeling distributions in [Firefly.jl](https://github.com/JuliaHCI/Firefly.jl), which currently is an active research project.

-Some technical distinctions to *VIP*
+Some technical distinctions to VIP
 * Julia is 1-indexed.
 This means all the positions for apertures, bounds, images, etc. start at 1.
 This is distinct from 0-based indexing in python, but is equivalent to the indexing in DS9 and IRAF.
 * Julia's `std` uses the sample statistic ($n-1$ degrees of freedom) while numpy's `std` uses the population statistic ($n$ degrees of freedom).
 This may cause very slight differences in measurements that rely on this.
 * Aperture mapping - many of the [`Metrics`](@ref) are derived by measuring statistics in an annulus of apertures.
-In *VIP*, this ring is not equally distributed- the angle between apertures is based on the exact number of apertures rather than the integral number of apertures that are actually measured.
-In*ADI.jl* the angle between apertures is evenly distributed.
-The same number of pixels are discarded in both packages, but in *VIP* they all end up in the same region of the image (see [this figure](assets/aperture_masks.png)).
+In VIP, this ring is not equally distributed- the angle between apertures is based on the exact number of apertures rather than the integral number of apertures that are actually measured.
+InADI.jl the angle between apertures is evenly distributed.
+The same number of pixels are discarded in both packages, but in VIP they all end up in the same region of the image (see [this figure](assets/aperture_masks.png)).
-* Collapsing - by default *VIP* collapses a cube by derotating it then finding the median frame.
-In*ADI.jl*, the default collapse method is a weighted sum using the inverse of the temporal variance for weighting.
+* Collapsing - by default VIP collapses a cube by derotating it then finding the median frame.
+InADI.jl, the default collapse method is a weighted sum using the inverse of the temporal variance for weighting.
 This is documented in `HCIToolbox.collapse` and can be overridden by passing the keyword argument `method=median` or whichever statistical funciton you want to use.

-The biggest difference, though, is Julia's multiple-dispatch system and how that allows*ADI.jl* to *do more with less code*.
+The biggest difference, though, is Julia's multiple-dispatch system and how that allowsADI.jl to *do more with less code*.
 For example, the [`GreeDS`](@ref) algorithm was designed explicitly for [`PCA`](@ref), but the formalism of it is more generic than that.
 Rather than hard-coding in PCA, the GreeDS algorithm was written ngenerically, and Julia's multiple-dispatch  allows the use of, say [`NMF`](@ref) instead of PCA.
-By making the code *generic* and *modular*, *ADI.jl* enables rapid experimentation with different post-processing algorithms and techniques as well as minimizing the code required to implement a new algorithm and be able to fully use the *ADI.jl* API.
+By making the code *generic* and *modular*, ADI.jl enables rapid experimentation with different post-processing algorithms and techniques as well as minimizing the code required to implement a new algorithm and be able to fully use the ADI.jl API.